 - planning, assessment and record keeping

 - parental partnership, home and community liaison

 Two methods were used:

 A. Quality Documentation

 To build a detailed database relating to each of the 10 quality dimensions, we used:

 - Context Proforma – to collect general information about the setting

-- Documentary Analysis – the policy statements of the setting are analysed to determine the stated philosophy, aims and objectives
+- Documentary Analysis – the policy statements of the setting are analyzed to determine the stated philosophy, aims and objectives

 - Photographs – photographs are collected and used in the interviews and written reports